kewitz/git-semantics/README.md

 Code released under the Beer-Ware license.
 ```
 THE BEER-WARE LICENSE:
-<leokewitz@gmail.com> wrote this file.
-As long as you retain this notice you
-can do whatever you want with this stuff.
-If we meet some day, and you think
-this stuff is worth it, you can buy me a beer in return
+As long as you retain this notice you can do whatever you want with this stuff.
+If you meet any contributor some day, and you think this stuff is worth it, you can buy him a beer in return.
-Leonardo Kewitz
+You can check the people who contributed to this on https://github.com/kewitz/git-semantics/graphs/contributors.
 ```